FSMH TEAM MANAGER RESOURCES

 Team budgets and financial accounts shall be a team activity and responsibility.
 FSMH assumes no liability or responsibility in the management of team accounts.

-At any time during the season, the FSMH Sport Coordinator can request a financial audit of any FSMH team.
+At any time during the season, FSMH can request a financial audit of any FSMH team.
 During the audit, the team Treasurers must provide the current bank balance, a copy of all receipts for any expenses and a record of all deposits.
 All money not accounted for could result in a criminal investigation.

 Budgeting issues should be discussed with the parents at the beginning of the season to ensure that team expectations are reasonable.
 Determine what expenses cannot be avoided, what additional activities the team would like to participate in and their additional cost to the team and then, how the necessary funds will be raised and distributed.